kmalkic/LazyKit/README.md

 ## Features

-- Maps UIView / UILabel / UIButton / UIImageView / UITextField / UITextView / UITableView
+- Maps UIView / UILabel / UIButton / UIImageView / UITextField / UITextView / UITableView / UICollectionView
 - Base classes for UIViewController / UIView / UITableViewCell / UICollectionViewCell
 - CSS parser / mapper (You'll be even more lazy with that)
+- Swap CSS themes at runtime

 ## Features coming up
-- Map for UICollectionView

 - Support for borders/radius in css
 - Supoort for text decorations in css